 French Food in Laos

 I don’t find Lao food overly exciting.
-Much similar to its Thai Isan and Vietnamese neighbours.
-Thai Isan Food better found in Isan.
+Much similar to its Thai Isaan and Vietnamese neighbours.
+Thai Isan Food better found in Isaan.
 Vietnamese food found better in Vietnam.
 For this reason Laos never ranked high on my to-do-list when travelling.
 But now with this added dimension I would happily go back.
 In search of tasty French food and restaurants.
 Hopefully without disappointment.
 Looking back I am still unsure what wowed me.
 Was it the unexpected and obscure location?
 Or was the food really that good?
 Since Daosavanh Restaurant I ate Lao food for every meal in Laos.
 All feeling like wasted meals.
 French food is now my reason for visiting Laos.